 Dr. Oliver has served on the faculty in NC State’s College of Education since 2005, and was promoted to full Professor in 2017.
 He assumed the role of Department Head of Teacher Education and Learning Sciences (TELS) in the fall of 2022.
 He previously provided program-area leadership as Coordinator for Learning, Design, and Technology (LDT) degree programs (undergraduate, master’s, doctoral) and certificates (learning analytics certificate, e-learning certificate).
-He has been an active mentor to LDT doctoral students, graduating eleven doctoral students as chair, two as co-chair, and presently chairing ten doctoral committees.
+He has been an active mentor to LDT doctoral students, graduating thirteen doctoral students as chair, three as co-chair, and presently chairing six doctoral committees.
 He previously served as Coordinator for a College of Education Distance and Remote Learning Task Force during the pandemic.
 Prior to arriving at NC State, Dr. Oliver served as Co-Director of the Southeast Regional Technology in Education Consortium affiliated with the SERVE Regional Education Lab (REL) at UNC-G, providing technical assistance to technology divisions within six southeastern state departments of education (2002-2004).
 He also served as an Instructional Design and Evaluation Specialist with the Educational Technologies faculty development group at Virginia Tech (1999-2002).

-Dr. Oliver was named a UNC System Faculty Fellow for the calendar year 2022, and is studying technology-intensive spaces across the university system and how they support innovation.
+Dr. Oliver was named a UNC System Faculty Fellow for the calendar year 2022, and studied technology-intensive spaces across the 16-university system and how they supported innovation.
 He is currently listed on the Fulbright Specialist Roster with a four-year tenure (October 2021 through October 2025) and is eligible to be matched with short-term projects designed by host institutions globally through the Fulbright Specialist program sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
 He also serves as an officer (Treasurer) with the North Carolina chapter of the Fulbright Association.